cltl/EL-long-tail-phenomena/README.md

 For replication purposes, please simply run the bash script `prepare_redis_data.sh` to: download these files, place them in the correct place locally, and cache them in Redis.
 Note that this script takes some time to execute (around 1.5-2 hours on my laptop).

+#### 2.3.
+Download evaluation data: N3 corpus and AIDA

+The N3-collection of datasets is publicly available [on github](https://github.com/dice-group/n3-collection).
+For your convenience, we prepared a script that downloads this collection and creates the directory assumed by the analysis notebooks.
+You can run this script without arguments, as follows:

+`sh prepare_n3_data.sh`

 ### 3. Running the project